Tackling crime in Purley & Woodcote | Croydon Conservatives Skip to main content

 Croydon Council Conservative Group Secretary

-Simon Brew has lived in Purley & Kenley for over 40 years and raised his three children here, and he now has eight grand-children.
+Simon Brew has lived in Purley & Kenley for over 40 years and his three children all went to local schools.
+He is a motor-cycling enthusiast, tries to keep fit by swimming, and plays duplicate Bridge at the Purley Sports Club.

 Samir Dwesar